 "Whoever welcomes a little child like this in my name welcomes me." - Matthew 18:5

-Our annual Royal Oaks Golf Club Fundraiser scheduled for April 25th has been postponed until the fall.
+Our annual Royal Oaks Golf Club Fundraiser has been rescheduled

 Sunday's Coming...Hope Will Rise